SAP-samples/cloud-extension-html5-sample/mission/scp-setup/README.md

      ![Check account](./images/check-booster1.png)

-2. Security - Open the Security section and select Administrators.
-Again you should see the adminstrator users assigned with the "User & Role Administrator" role.
+2. Security - Open the Security section and select **Users**.
+Again you should see all the users who have access to this sub-account.
+Click on your user and check the role collections assigned to you.

      ![Check account](./images/check-booster4.png)